-It originally had many fruit trees and a large herb garden where precious medical herbs were planted.
-This property was said to be in ruins when it was purchased in 1946 by Ueda Tan’ichiro, the head of a textile fabric company.
-The garden was then repaired, with stone works such as stone lanterns, old temple stones, and pagodas being newly added.
-A stream from the Lake Biwa Canal was irrigated into the south and east sides of the pond in the shape of the Chinese character for “heart” (kokoro) on the southeast side of the garden, with bridges being erected over each resulting stream.
-The water flows from the “heart”-shaped pond across the front of the Rengetsu-tei (“Lotus Moon Pavilion”) on the garden’s northeast side and finally into the garden pond to the northwest.
-The current simmered tofu restaurant dates to 1962.
-Not only do the entrance garden and front garden appear to have been left largely unchanged since the time they were depicted in the “Pictorial Guide to Kyoto’s Places of Scenic Beauty,” but there is also a stone gate by the entrance to the tea garden that recalls the days when there was a medical school that, along with the study hall, is a Registered National Tangible Cultural Property.
+The medical school originally had many fruit trees and a large herb garden where precious medical herbs were planted.
+Yet it is said to have been in ruins by 1946, when the property was purchased by Ueda Tan'ichiro, the head of a textile fabric company.
+But the garden was repaired and stone objects such as lanterns, old temple stones, and pagodas were added.
+The "heart character pond" (resembling the Chinese character 心 for "heart") on the garden's southeast side was irrigated with a stream from the Lake Biwa Canal on its south and east sides, with bridges being erected over each resulting stream.
+This water flows from the "heart"-shaped pond across the front of the Rengetsu-tei ("Lotus Moon Pavilion") on the garden's northeast side and finally reaches the garden pond to the northwest.

 Location: Sakyo-ku, Kyoto

 Garden construction period: in Edo period